kubernetes-sigs/gateway-api/geps/gep-5224/index.md

         group: example.com
         kind: JWTClaimToHeader
         name: tenant-claim
-    - name: canonicalize-path
-      type: URLRewrite
-      urlRewrite:
-        path:
-          type: ReplacePrefixMatch
-          replacePrefixMatch: /
 ```

-The three filters above execute *in that exact order* on every request that
+The two filters above execute *in that exact order* on every request that
+terminates on the `https` listener: first `verify-jwt` establishes verified
+identity via an external authorization backend, then `project-tenant-header`
+extracts the tenant claim from the JWT and projects it into a request header
-terminates on the `https` listener, and only then does HTTPRoute matching run
+that downstream HTTPRoutes match on.
+Only then does HTTPRoute matching run
 against the mutated request.

 ### Filter Ordering (strict)

-The `httpPreRoutingFilters` list is authoritative:
+The `httpFilters` list is authoritative:

 1. **Execution order MUST equal list order.** Implementations MUST NOT
    reorder, deduplicate, or coalesce entries.